Iltutmish: Religion

-He also made special arrangement for prayers on military campaigns.

 His court poet Amir Ruhani describes him as a "holy warrior and Ghazi".
 He revered several Sufi saints, including Qutbuddin Bakhtiar Kaki, Hamiduddin Nagauri, Jalaluddin Tabrizi, Bahauddin Zakariya, and Najibuddin Nakhshabi.

+Itutmish built a Khanaqah for the famous Sufi saint Jalaluddin Tabrizi known as Chilla-khana in a place called Pichhli Ghat situated near the old village of Gangarampur, West Dinajpur in Bengal.
+It was later renovated by Masud Shah Jani in 647 A.H (A.D.
+1249).